MTayyab10/How-to-Start-a-Start-up/Lecture 6/Growth.md

 We used the same methodology for our B2B growth , getting people to sign-up for services advertisements, we used this to understand how much growth we were going to have in that market as well.

 And at that point when I joined Facebook, the product was three days old.
-And within 90 days of the product launching, we were able to use this technique to figure out what the one year value of an advertiser was, and we predicted it for the first year to 97%.
+And within 90 days of the product launching,

+we were able to use this technique to figure out what the one year value of an advertiser was, and we predicted it for the first year to 97%.
 So I think it’s very important to look at your retention curve.

 So the next question that people ask over and over again is,

-### what does good retention look like?
+### What does good retention look like?

 Sure!
 I can have 5% retention, but I’m guessing Facebook had better than that.
 That’s not going to be a successful business.